VirgilSecurity/virgil-crypto-c/docs/c_module.md

     <c_constant
         name = "..."
+      [ scope = "public | private"  ("public") ]
-        value = "..."
+      [ value = "..." ]
         />

 The c_constant item can have these attributes:

+scope:
+    Defines component visibility within scope.
+This attribute can be inherited.
+The scope attribute is optional.
+Its default value is "public".
+It can take one of the following values:

+Value: Meaning:
+public: Component is visible for outside world.
+private: Component is visible only within library or a specific source file.

 name:
     Constant name.
 The name attribute is required.

 value:
     Constant value.
-The value attribute is required.
+The value attribute is optional.

 The 'c_struct' item